acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring).md

 This system currently only applies to agenda-stolen and agenda-scored triggers, which is where we find most of the shenanigans needing this ability, but we will be expanding to other triggers soon.
 For now, you can look forward to:

 1. Triggering Jinteki: PE before Philotic Entanglement to increase the chances of a kill
-2. Triggering Turntable after adding "The Price of Freedom" to your score area when stealing an agenda
 3. Proper nesting of cascading triggers, like Leela and Gang Sign interactions